|

 curly-coated Blanquito, called the "Tenerife," named

-after the island of origin.
+after its island of origin.

 Many breeds gradually evolved from the original Bichon-Blanquitos,